-We are working hard to ensure that the Institution minimises the risk from Coronavirus as far as is possible.
 We strongly advise members to keep themselves up to date on the latest travel and health advice from their relevant governments.

 The latest UK advice can be found on Gov.uk.